Description

 Which means for our asset as example:

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days under water of days is lower, thus better.
+• Compared with the benchmark SPY (121 days) in the period of the last 5 years, the average time in days below previous high water mark of days of Constellation Energy is smaller, thus better.

 Performance (YTD)